-Same day option: I much prefer making this over the course of two days, but you could make this all in one day: let the dough finish bulk fermentation for 2-3 hours on the counter.
+Same day option: Let the dough finish bulk fermentation for 2 to 3 hours on the counter.
 When the dough has risen around 50% and feels puffy, proceed with the rest of the steps below.
-However, I do recommend placing the dough in the fridge for at least 1 hour after this warm bulk fermentation to chill before rolling out!
+However, I recommend placing the dough in the fridge for at least 1 hour after this warm bulk fermentation to chill to make rolling and filling easier.

 5. Roll, freeze, cut, and shape – 8:00 a.m.

-Before taking the dough out of the refrigerator, make one of the fillings below (keep the filling covered until ready to use):
+Before taking the dough out of the refrigerator, make one of the fillings below and keep covered.